KNIGHTTH0R/parameterpatrol/README.md

 # ParameterPatrol

-A python project for searching archive.org and recording parameters within forms and urls.
+A penetration testing tool for searching archive.org and recording parameters within forms and urls.
-The results can then be compared to the current version of the web site, any differences can be investigated to see if the current site accepts old/dormant parameters which could be vulnerable to security issues such as SQLi, XSS, Authenication Bypasses, etc.
+The results can then be compared to the current version of the web site, any differences can be investigated to see if the current site accepts old/dormant parameters which could be vulnerable to security issues such as SQLi, XSS, Direct Object Reference, Authenication Bypass, etc.
 Currently, results are saved to a sqlite database in the current working directory.
 The next version will include comparison funtionality between archived results.